 The manual gives guidance on how to use the tool and how to compare the results with the alternatives just mentioned.
 The manual includes an example of calculation from the LowTEMP pilot measure from Gulbene municipality:

 The analysis gives detailed information on the topic life cycle cost analysis and how the tool was developed:

 Simulation Model on the Environmental Benefits of LTDH

 Financing Schemes and Business Models

-The major challenges when it comes to low temperature district heating (LTDH) are not so much related to technical issues but often connected to economic or organisational aspects.
+The major challenges when it comes to low temperature district heating are often connected to economic or organisational aspects.
 Thus, it is important to examine possibilities to finance district heating investments and how business models can change when shifting to fourth generation district heating.
-LowTEMP investigates the economic framework conditions that are necessary for the installation of LTDH systems and at the same time, collect knowledge on existing business models.
-Based on this, new value chains are created, and suitable business models as well as business opportunities are proposed.
-Possibilities to create new kinds of value chains are described and findings will be communicated to the identified targets groups on a local as well as on a broader basis.
-LowTEMP wants to show that DH improvements will have a positive financial impact on operators and customers.
+LowTEMP investigates the economic framework conditions that are necessary for the installation of low temperature district heating systems and at the same time, collect knowledge on existing business models.
+Based on this, new value chains are created and suitable business models as well as business opportunities are proposed.
+LowTEMP wants to show that district heating improvements will have a positive financial impact on operators and customers.
 The use of lower cost fuels, modern equipment and improved distribution networks can reduce operating costs and lower heat prices, even when considering the high financing costs of system upgrades.
 Target groups for the material involve district heating companies and municipalities who wants to examine new business opportunities and how they can change their business model and funding structure for district heating in a low temperature district heating scenario.
 The funding gap calculation tool is targeted at district heating operators, investors and funding authorities.